amfeng/todidnt/README.md

     gem install todidnt

-Then, run `todidnt` in any Git repository:
+Then, run `todidnt` in any Git repository directory:

     $ todidnt